ZeyadEltaher/Football-ETL-Pipeline/README.md

-# Football Data Engine
+# Football ETL Pipeline

-Football Data Engine is an advanced Python project designed to scrape detailed football match data from websites like Soccerway and Transfermarkt, and store it in a well-structured MySQL database.
+Football ETL Pipeline is an advanced Python project designed to scrape detailed football match data from websites like Soccerway and Transfermarkt, and store it in a well-structured MySQL database.

 ---